 of satisfaction telling that story through my camera and my prints.

 Black and white or colour, I find beauty in every subject resulting in a very eclectic portfolio.
 Without a single passion or niche, photography allows me to experiment and the variety is very fulfilling.
+To complete the picture I also choose the wood for the frames, cut the glass and mattes and assemble the final product.

 My latest foray is in panoramic photography.
 Using a tripod and a panoramic head, multiple images (up to 12) are shot and then stitched together in Photoshop to give the desired effect.